vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 ---------------------------

 In the :guilabel:`Mail Body` tab, there are a number of pre-configured message templates to choose from.
-Select the desired template, and modify every element of its design details with Odoo's drag-and-drop web builder, located on the right sidebar.
+Select the desired template, and modify every element of its design details with Leansoft's drag-and-drop web builder, located on the right sidebar.

 .. image:: event_essentials/event-email-builder-block.gif